 Extra Virgin Olive oil.
 For your beetroot dip, you want to use the best olive oil you have at home, extra virgin olive oil is best when adding it to dips and salads.

 Garlic.
-Just a little bit of garlic makes already a big difference in taste, as it is added raw.
+Just a little bit of raw garlic makes already a big difference in taste.
 You can skip this ingredient or add less if you are making this dip for kids as well.
+Another option is to roast the garlic while roasting the beetroot and adding it roasted.
+It gives a beautiful taste to your dip.
+If you don't have fresh garlic, consider adding some garlic powder.

 Fresh mint.
 Mint and beetroot are such a good combination, so we add finely chopped fresh mint before serving the hummus.